Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Optimizations and Kilonova Types

 \subsection{Strategies and KN models}

 We begin our study of the strategies.
 As the community routinely uses the probability of detecting a KN once, calling this discovery, we will be showing $P_d \equiv P_{d,1}$ in most of the succeeding plots.
-Note that the strategies are all optimized on $P_c$.
+Note that the strategies are all optimized on $P_c$ and in our language, “chance of discovery” is to be interpreted as “fraction of models detected given our priors on the space of models”.

 Reducing our GW population population statistics to only distance, we can describe the NS-NS merger population in Figure~\ref{fig:gw_sims} as having a median $d_L$ of 150 Mpc, a $75\%$-tile of 225 Mpc, and having only $1\%$ at $d_L >300$ Mpc.
 We take 200 Mpc as a characteristic distance.